Coping with changes to shielding and guidance for the clinically extremely vulnerable

-One of the key challenges for all of us is that COVID-19 is completely new, and this means there is limited knowledge available for the CF community to be able to make decisions based on scientific evidence.
-We are monitoring outcomes for people with cystic fibrosis who are diagnosed with the virus and update the statistics for COVID-19 in people with CF every two weeks.
+One of the key challenges for all of us is that COVID-19 is still very new, and this means there is limited knowledge available for the CF community to be able to make decisions based on scientific evidence.
+We are monitoring outcomes for people with cystic fibrosis who are diagnosed with the virus and update the statistics for COVID-19 in people with CF reguarly.

 In making any decision about what to do, the key people who can advise you are your CF team – they will know your CF health or your child’s CF health best and can provide individual tailored advice.
 The Cystic Fibrosis Trust cannot give medical advice and we can’t tell you whether something is safe or not.

 Making decisions about levels of risk is not new to the CF community – it’s something people with CF will have faced many times in their lives, and something parents of children with CF will have dealt with frequently.
-While the pandemic is new to all of us, the same skills and thought processes you have used to deal with potential risks in the past will be useful to you.
-You will need to think about all the pros and cons for you (and your family) and think about specific situations that you might be or might not be comfortable with – for example, you may feel safe going for a socially distanced walk with a friend and that your mental and physical health will benefit, but going to your local supermarket (when permitted) may fill you with anxiety and you might feel the worry that would come from it means it isn’t worth a trip to the shops, so you might decide to continue to rely on online shopping deliveries.
+While the pandemic has been a new experience for all of us, the same skills and thought processes you have used to deal with potential risks in the past will be useful to you.
+You will need to think about all the pros and cons for you (and your family) and think about specific situations that you might be or might not be comfortable with.

 What do I do if I feel nervous about starting to go out after spending so long at home?

-It’s understandable that you might feel worried about going out and resuming some normal activities, even if and when you are advised that these carry very low risk to you.
-If you have been home throughout shielding, you may find some things are different to what you remember before the pandemic – queues outside shops, people wearing face-coverings, socially-distanced conversations with friends you pass in the street.
-It has taken time for us all to adjust to this, and you may need some time too.
+It’s understandable that you might feel worried about going out and resuming some normal activities, even if and when you are advised that these carry very low risk to you and/or you have been double vaccinated.

 In our video, you can hear from two CF psychologists about managing uncertainty and assessing risk.

-What if I’m worried about the risk of going back to work?
+What if I’m worried about the risk of going to my workplace?